graphsignal/graphsignal-python/README.md

 Please make sure to exclude or anonymize any personally identifiable information (PII) when logging model data and events.

+Samples of logged model input and output data as well as some of the computed data metrics, such as feature distriburions, contain actual data values.
+If you do not want any data values to be sent to Graphsignal cloud, you can add `privacy_mode=True` to `configure()`.

 ## Troubleshooting